Top Places for Delicious Beer in Prague

 Located in what was once an institute for brewers, Vinohradsky Pivovar brews all of their beer fresh on site.
 Up to five beers are on tap on any given night, and crowd favorites include the 11° light lager, 12° dark lager, and 13° amber lager.
 All the beer available are absolutely DELICIOUS, trust us!

 In addition to some of the best beer in Prague, Vinohradsky Pivovar offers an excellent, reasonably priced lunch and dinner menu including many Czech favorites.
+Come here for lunch and a beer, or later on for dinner and three beers.
+Just make sure to make a reservation if you plan on visiting after 7 PM.

 Bad Flash Bar